 Prizes awarded by the jury of la Semaine de la Critique

 The Grand Prize is awarded by the jury of La Semaine de la Critique to one of the seven feature films in competition.
-Since 2011, the Grand Prize went to: Jeff Nichols for Take Shelter (2011), Antonio Méndez Esparza for Aquí y Allá (2012), Fabio Grassadonia and Antonio Piazza for Salvo (2013), Myroslav Slaboshpytskiy for The Tribe (2014), Santiago Mitre for Paulina (2015), Oliver Laxe for Mimosas (2016), Emmanuel Gras for Makala (2017), Gabriel Abrantes and Daniel Schmidt for Diamantino (2018), Jérémy Clapin for I lost my body (2019) and Omar El Zohairy for Feathers (2021).
+Since 2011, the Grand Prize went to: Jeff Nichols for Take Shelter (2011), Antonio Méndez Esparza for Aquí y Allá (2012), Fabio Grassadonia and Antonio Piazza for Salvo (2013), Myroslav Slaboshpytskiy for The Tribe (2014), Santiago Mitre for Paulina (2015), Oliver Laxe for Mimosas (2016), Emmanuel Gras for Makala (2017), Gabriel Abrantes and Daniel Schmidt for Diamantino (2018), Jérémy Clapin for I lost my body (2019), Omar El Zohairy for Feathers (2021) and Andrés Ramírez Pulido for L'Eden (2022).

 French Touch Prize of the Jury

-For the very first time, La Semaine de la Critique jury will present the French Touch Prize of the Jury to one of the seven feature films in competition.
+La Semaine de la Critique jury present the French Touch Prize of the Jury to one of the seven feature films in competition.
 This award aims to shine a light on an act of cinema that features creativity and boldness.
 By partnering up with La Semaine de la Critique, La French Touch wishes to reveal the creative geniuses who are making the future of cinema.
 The winning filmmaker will receive an endowment of €8,000.
+In 2022, it was awarded to Charlotte Wells for Aftersun.

 Leitz Cine Discovery Prize for Short Film